 Where to Start

-It can be daunting deciding on your next investment, whether it is your first or you already have a creaking shelf.
-There are two places that will never steer you wrong.
+It can be daunting deciding on your next investment, whether it is your first or if you already have a creaking shelf.
+There are three places that will never steer you wrong.

 At the Limited Editions section of The Whisky Shop you'll find all the latest special releases from big brands as well as some interesting independent bottlings.